Amherst, Massachusetts: Government

-Amherst also has a five-member housing authority where three of the five members are elected by voters.
+Amherst also has a five-member housing authority in which three of the five members are elected by voters.
 Each member serves a two-year term.

 State and federal representation

 In the Massachusetts Senate Amherst is in the "Hampshire, Franklin and Worcester" district, represented by Democratic State Senator Jo Comerford since January 2019.
 In the Massachusetts House of Representatives Amherst is in the 3rd Hampshire district, represented by Democratic State Representative Mindy Domb since January 2019.
+Amherst is part of the Eighth Massachusetts Governor's Council district and has been represented by Tara Jacobs since January 2023.

 Amherst is represented at the federal level by an all-Democratic delegation, including Senators Elizabeth Warren and Ed Markey, and by Representative Jim McGovern of the Second Congressional District of Massachusetts.

 Voter registration

 Voter registration data is from the state election enrollment statistics.

 Politics

 Like many college towns, Amherst leans heavily Democratic.
 In each of the presidential elections from 2012 to 2020, more than 80% of Amherst's votes went to the Democratic candidate.
+The last Republican to win Amherst on the Presidential level was Richard Nixon in 1960.

-In the 2020 United States Presidential Election, Democrat Joe Biden received 90.3 percent of the vote to incumbent Republican Donald Trump's 7.4 percent.
-In the 2000 United States Presidential Election, Amherst was one of a small number of places that delivered more votes for Green Party candidate Ralph Nader (who took 24% of the vote) than Republican candidate George W. Bush, who received just 13%.
+In the 2020 United States presidential election, Democrat Joe Biden received 90.3 percent of the vote to incumbent Republican Donald Trump's 7.4 percent.
+In the 2000 United States presidential election, Amherst was one of a small number of places that delivered more votes for Green Party candidate Ralph Nader (who took 24% of the vote) than Republican candidate George W. Bush, who received just 13%.